lingyi-glitch/muscle-fiber-contraction-stimulation/README.md

-# Muscle Fiber Contraction Simulation
+# Muscle Fiber Contraction Stimulation

-MATLAB implementation of a biophysical skeletal muscle fiber model coupling calcium-mediated excitation, cross-bridge cycling, the First Reaction Method, and a one-dimensional finite element formulation of thin and thick filaments.
+MATLAB implementation of a biophysical skeletal muscle fiber model coupling calcium-mediated excitation, cross-bridge cycling, the First Reaction Method, and the finite element analysis.

 This repository accompanies the article: